How to Use Screw Extractor: A Comprehensive Guide

 1. Secure the Tool:

-• Choose pliers or vise grips that fit snugly around the screw head.
+• Choose pliers or vise grips that fit snugly around the screw head and adjust for a firm grip.

 2. Apply Pressure:

-• Grip the screw head tightly with the tool.
+• Grip the screw head tightly and apply steady pressure while turning counterclockwise.

 3. Turn the Screw:

-• Use controlled force to avoid stripping the screw further or damaging the tool.
+• Use controlled force to avoid further stripping or damaging the tool, continuing until the screw is released.

 Using a Left-Handed Drill Bit

-Left-handed drill bits are designed to turn counterclockwise, which can help loosen the screw as you drill.
+Left-handed drill bits, which rotate counterclockwise, can help loosen the screw as you drill.

 1. Select the Correct Bit: